 ”We are committed to open, an inclusive and prosperous Indo-Pacific and that India’s role in that region will be critical in the years ahead,” he said.

-While the two nations shared strong cultural links, Morrison said it was time to further broaden and deepen the relationship.
+While the two nations shared strong cultural links, Morrison said it was time to broaden further and deepen the relationship.

 He announced that the two countries would issue a Joint Declaration on a shared vision for a Maritime Cooperation in the Indo-Pacific, amidst China flexing its military muscles in the region.